Panucho

-A Panucho is a Mexican food specialty from the Yucatán made with a refried tortilla that is stuffed with refried black beans and topped with chopped cabbage, pulled chicken or turkey, tomato, pickled red onion, avocado, and pickled jalapeño pepper.
+A panucho is a Mexican food specialty from the Yucatán made with a refried tortilla that is stuffed with refried black beans and topped with chopped cabbage, pulled chicken or turkey, tomato, pickled red onion, avocado, and pickled jalapeño pepper.
+It is occasionally topped with eggs in some variations.

 Panuchos are mostly sold in the evenings when parties of friends or family go out to eat.
-Panuchos are served at fast food restaurants called panucherias which also serve salbutes, tostadas, tortas, and caldos.
+Panuchos are served at fast-food restaurants called panucherias which also serve salbutes, tostadas, tortas, and caldos.
 Panuchos are fried and topped to order and often served with soda.